Streptochaeta

 Streptochaeta is a genus of plants in the grass family.
 It is the only genus in the tribe Streptochaeteae of the family Poaceae.

-The species of Streptochaeta are native to Neotropical realm regions of North America, the Caribbean, Central America, and/or South America.
+The species of Streptochaeta are native to neotropical realm regions of North America, the Caribbean, Central America, and South America.

+As the genus is an early-diverging sister lineage in relation to most other grasses, the genome of S. angustifolia has been sequenced to study the evolution of the Poaceae.